UKHab Habitat Survey

 Preliminary Ecological Appraisal

 A Preliminary Ecological Appraisal (PEA) is usually required early on in the planning process to determine the ecological impacts of a proposed development and inform the need for any further species-specific surveys.
-A Phase 1 Habitat survey forms the basis of a PEA, which is extended to assess the sites’ potential to support protected species.
+A UKHab habitat survey forms the basis of a PEA, which is extended to assess the sites’ potential to support protected species.

 Hedgerow Survey